-Two Types of Blockages
+Two Kinds of Blockages

-A sink clog is one which affect just one sink or shower.
+A sink clog is one which affects just one sink or shower.
 It is due to having lint, hair, soap, and other debris in the drain.
 Generally, a sink clog can be seen developing.
 The sink will start to drain more slowly and finally, will just stop draining altogether.

 The main line clog is more serious and can happen more suddenly.
 Sometimes it shows up when just one sink or shower won't drain.
 Often, however, there are multiple sinks involved, usually on the same side of the house.
 Basically, what has happened in this situation is that a clog has happened not just in one sink, but somewhere down the pipes under the house or between the house and the street.

-Enzyme Product I Use Regularly and for Clogs
+Enzyme Product I Use Monthly

 The best way I know of to prevent clogs from happening is to use and enzyme treatment in all my sinks and showers once a month.
 I've tried several different types of enzymes and they seem to work about the same, but I generally use Earth Enzymes because it is easy to get on Amazon.
 You can also get a good main line enzyme from Roebic which is good to use about 4 times a year to make sure you have clear main lines as well.